MikelMNJ/front-end-template/README.md

 `getFontFamily()` function in *fontHelpers.jsx* to account for secondary font cases.

 **Note**: The `getFontFamily()` function is used to dynamically use the desired font-face in the `<Font />` and other Typography components.

+## Layout

+The `<Layout />` component, `import { Layout } from 'components';`, limits child content to a max width defined as layoutWidth in *modules/app/appConstants.jsx*.

+It can also use *Flexbox* to display it's children as inline elements, with even spacing between each child element with `<Layout inline={true} />`.

+You can use `<Layout center={true} />` if you need the layout element center justified in its parent.
+This approach is the default alternative to a Grid system.

+Note: The custom `<P />` tag, `import { P } from 'components';`, has a max width built in to assist with blocks of text that may exceed the best practice of 9-12 words per line.